 Initial applications must be made for the four year course, but after arrival students can transfer to the three year course.
 The two courses have common first and second years, and so transfers are usually made after the second year examinations.
 Students on the four-year course may apply to transfer to the joint degree in Mathematical Physics for their fourth year.

-There are two Tutors in Physics.
-Professor Jonathan Jones is attempting to build small quantum computers, while Professor Rob Fender is an observational astrophysicist.
-In those particular subjects in which the College Tutors have no special expertise, undergraduates are sent to experts in other colleges.
+The Physics tutors are Professor Jonathan Jones and Professor Jayne Birkby.
+Professor Jones is attempting to build small quantum computers.
+Professor Birkby is an astrophysicist who specialises in the observation and study of exoplanet atmospheres.
+She uses some of the world’s largest telescopes to understand the climate and habitability of planets orbiting other stars.
+In those particular subjects in which the College Tutor has no special expertise, undergraduates are sent to experts in other colleges.

 Students reading Physics & Philosophy are taught jointly with the Philosophy tutors (see PPE listings) amongst whom Dr Christopher Timpson specialises in the Philosophy of Physics, particularly the foundations of quantum mechanics.
 Physics & Philosophy are taught in parallel during the first three years, with an emphasis on the theoretical side of physics and on metaphysics and the theory of knowledge.
 During the fourth year students may specialise in either subject, continue to study both in parallel, or apply to transfer to the joint degree in Mathematical Physics.